 Many of our major students choose to take their second Part I subject with us, and this is recommended but by no means compulsory.

 Please note that modules LING218:Literacy and Education and LING209:Language and Pedagogic Practice are offered in alternate years.
-It is expected that LING218 will be offered in 2019-20 and LING209 in 2020-21.

 This module will introduce students to the English language – how to describe it, how it varies and how it functions in a variety of contexts.
 You will not only study the traditional linguistic areas of English (e.g. lexis, grammar, phonetics), but also areas that are often overlooked (e.g. letters, spellings) and areas that have more recently come to the fore, such as pragmatics or conversation analysis.